ropensci/taxize/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 16 downstream dependencies (<https://github.com/ropensci/taxize/blob/master/revdep/README.md>).
+* I have run R CMD check on the 18 downstream dependencies (<https://github.com/ropensci/taxize/blob/master/revdep/README.md>).
 All revdep maintainers were notified of the release.
-There was one problem with a vignette build with the pacakge camtrapR - I have notified the maintainer.
+There was one problem with a vignette build with the test suite for myTAI - but is unrelated to this package.

 ------

-This version includes two new data sources, and two bug fixes, including for a recent CRAN check failure that Kurt contacted me about.
+This version xxxx

 Thanks!
 Scott Chamberlain